cpetsche/partly_cloudy/README.md

 Partly Cloudy is comprised of 5 Data Analytical Engineering students at GMU, this our Captone Project.
 Over the course of 12-weeks we've worked alongside George Mason's Center for Airport Transportation Systems Research (CASTR).

-Aviation contributes approximately 4% of anthropogenic global warmining and the effects are immediate compared to CO2 emissions.
+Aviation contributes approximately 4% of anthropogenic global warmining and the effects are immediate compared to CO<sub>2</sub> emissions.
-- 60% of that is attributed to Aircraft Induced Clouds (AICs)
+- 60% of that is attributed to Aircraft Induced Clouds (AICs) or contrails.
-- 40% comes from their fuel emissions
+- 40% comes from their fuel emissions.
 <p align="left">
 	<img src= "test_folder/contrail.png" width="300" >
 	<br>